 Hazardous Waste Intro

-We only accept e-waste, batteries, bulbs, and used motor oil & antifreeze.
+We only accept e-waste, batteries, toner cartridges, bulbs, and used motor oil & antifreeze.

 Cooking and other oils are not accepted.